Gyoji. Sumo wrestling ref

 Then, who is the ref for the Sumo?

 You might have seen a dressed man with a kimono, hakama, and a fan standing between the two wrestlers when the match started.
-It is the referee in Sumo Westling Gyoji.
+It is the referee in Sumo Wrestling, known as a Gyoji.

 Like the other sports, he rules the match.
-For example, he keeps his eye on the two wrestlers fighting whether the movement is a penalty and decides which one wins is his duty.
+For example, he keeps his eyes on the two wrestlers fighting, watching for any movement that might be a penalty, and then decides which one wins, as it is his duty.

 He is always dressed like that.
 It is the official uniform.